sokil/DockerDevelopmentEnvironment/README.md

 This tool is a builder of development environment including PHP-FPM, MySQL and Nginx, and [other usefull tools](#available-services).
 I'ts just a bunch of configurations, so you can freely change them for you needs.
 It's also pre configured, so you need only place your files in sources directory and run container.
-Entry point to work with container is `run.sh` which wraps `docker-compose` and pass some configuration together, allowing single place of configuration in `.env` file.
+Entry point to work with container is `run` which wraps `docker-compose` and pass some configuration together, allowing single place of configuration in `.env` file.

 You say, hey, but we already have http://laradock.io/.
 And my answer is: yes, i know.
 Already know... ;)

 ## Create project

 To create new project just clone this repository.
-Then you may change some variables in `.env` and run container through `run.sh`.
+Then you may change some variables in `.env` and run container through `run`.

 By default your project placed in `./src` directory.